-- If the injury is questionable, i.e. no one witnessed what happened or the extent of the injury is unknown a first aider is to be called to the scene of the accident in order to make an evaluation of the injury. - If it is an obvious serious injury call 999 immediately and summon an ambulance. - After making an evaluation, ensuring the safety of the pupil and carrying out appropriate first aid measures the medical staff will either: - - Transport pupil to the central surgery - Transport pupil to Salisbury District Hospital's Accident and Emergency Department (or nearest hospital) - o Call an emergency ambulance
+- If the injury is questionable, i.e. no one witnessed what happened or the extent of the injury is unknown a first aider is to be called to the scene of the accident in order to make an evaluation of the injury. - If it is an obvious serious injury call 999 immediately and summon an ambulance. - After making an evaluation, ensuring the safety of the pupil and carrying out appropriate first aid measures the medical staff will either:

+- o Transport pupil to the central surgery with a second member of staff - Transport pupil to Salisbury District Hospital's Accident and Emergency Department (or nearest hospital) with a second member of staff - o Call an emergency ambulance